hollykbuck/code-challenge/README.md

 ## Preview

 I have deployed the project to AWS.
-You can access the website via the following link: http://hellocdkstack-businesslogicservicestaticwebsitebu-17z4kkszqbvz0.s3-website-ap-southeast-1.amazonaws.com/

 ![Preview](assets/pic1.png)
 <details>